atpsoft/dohdots/README.md

 If you want to use and make changes to dohdots, you need to generate an ssh key (if you haven't already), and add it to your github account.
+Remember to pick a passphrase for your key, and store it safely.
 ``` bash
 ssh-keygen
 ```